Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/_posts/2020-10-24-github-pages-jekyll-and-easy-websites.md

 image: "/images/GitHubPages.jpg"
 caption: "GitHub Pages"
 credit: "https://pages.github.com/"
 alt: "Screenshot from the GitHub Pages webpage.
 A computer and phone screen with the same site in different styles to fit each screensize.
-The text reads "GitHub Pages.
+The text reads &#8220;GitHub Pages.
 Websites for you and your projects.
 Hosted directly from your GitHub repository.
 Just edit, push and your changes are live.
-Jekyll - Transform your plain text into static websites and blogs."."
+Jekyll - Transform your plain text into static websites and blogs.&#8221;."
 ---

 ## This Site